If you came here expecting an answer to a question that you did not find, please let us know.

 Note: Premium workflows are chargeable.
 If you exceed your allotment of premium workflow runs, pricing is based on how many times you run a premium workflow.

-From April 24, 2023 to October 31, 2023, customers will not be charged for any premium workflow runs.
-Starting November 1st 2023, you’ll be charged for any premium workflow runs that exceed your plan’s allotment.
+Beginning November 1st 2023, you’ll be charged for any premium workflow runs that exceed your plan’s allotment.
 If you don’t exceed your allotment, you won’t be charged.

 Currently, workflows are considered standard if they use Slack functions and premium if they include at least one custom function.
 Right now, developers and customers in our Workflow Builder pilot program can build workflows using custom functions.

 If you’re a Workspace Primary Owner or admin with permissions, you can also go to your Billing page to see how many premium workflow runs included in your plan’s allotment have been used.
 Questions?
-Let our Support team know, or reach out to your account executive
+Let our Support team know, or reach out to your account executive.

 The slack deploy